KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 # Angular

-Angular is an strong front-end JavaScript framework which means that it enforces a certain style of application development and project structure that developers need to follow to develop apps with Angular.
+Angular is a front-end JavaScript framework i.e it enforces a certain style of application development and project structure that developers need to follow to develop apps with Angular.
 However, it also offers enough flexibility to allow you to structure your project in an understandable and manageable manner.Angular is written in TypeScript.

 Angular is a popular open-source JavaScript framework developed by Google for building dynamic web applications.